achnafh/mongodb-gql-server/README.md

-Setting up a server using graphql and mongoDB for the database
+Setting up an apollo-express-server using graphql and mongoDB for the databas